gavin-hyl/cmatrix/README.md

 void set_matrix_column(Matrix, int, flt_t *);
 ```

-Note that for the operations listed below, all will return a new `Matrix` or `Vector`, if applicable.
+Note that for the operations listed below, all will return a new `Matrix` or `Vector`, if possible.

-For `Matrix` objects, some common operations are
+For `Matrix`s, some common operations are
 ```
 Matrix add_matrix(Matrix, Matrix);
 Matrix multiply_matrix(Matrix, Matrix);